SRS Podcast

 Our Host

-Jesse Cook, MS, is a clinical psychology doctoral student at the University of Wisconsin-Madison.
+Dr. Jesse Cook, PhD (he/him) is a postdoctoral fellow at the University of Wisconsin-Madison, where he is also previously completed his doctoral training in Clinical Psychology.
 He established foundational Sleep research experience as an undergraduate research assistant in the late Dr. Richard Bootzin’s Sleep Research Laboratory at the University of Arizona.
 Since his initial introduction to Sleep research in 2011, Jesse has developed a voracious appetite for all things Sleep and Circadian research.
 The intersection of his love for Sleep and Circadian research and podcasts fuels his desire to provide engaging, educational, and entertaining episodes purposed to discuss the latest findings in Sleep and Circadian research.

 SRS Podcasts